dasch-swiss/daschland-scripts/README.md

 # daschland-scripts

 This repository contains all data for the creation of the example project Alice in DaSCHland.\
-To upload the project, please follow the instructions in the upload protocol.
+To upload the project, please follow the instructions in the upload protocol down below.

 ### Project structure: